ssanj/babyloncandle/posts/2015-06-17-how-many-coffees-should-you-have-a-day.md

 ---
-title: How Many Coffees should one Person have a Day?
+title: How Many Coffees should you have a Day?
 author: sanjiv sahayam
 description: Thoughts on coffee consumption.
 tags: audio, coffee, life